antonad/Accounts/README.md

 What should be implemented additionally:
 1. More comments on models and services
-2. Some testing :)

 What can be implemented additionally:
 1. Data seeding
-2. Split edit/view models to remove id when creating items, not used fields
-3. Extended exceptions processing, user frendly error reporting.
+2. Extended exceptions processing, user frendly error reporting.